North Carolina Fly Fishing 5 min read

 There is a lot to love about a good fly fishing trip, but what makes a trip “good”?
 For some, it’s the opportunity to plan for themselves and not have to pay a guide to show them around.
 For others, it’s the chance to have a true getaway to one of the best trout streams in the country.

-No matter which way you’re leaning, this DIY guide will help you plan the perfect fly fishing trip to the Nantahala River.
+No matter which way you’re leaning, this DIY guide will help you plan the perfect fly fishing trip to the Nantahala River in western North Carolina.
 We’ll cover the details of the river, as well as where to go and when to go for the best catches, and even what you need to bring along.
 By the time you’re done, you’ll be on your way to a perfect trip with ease.

 Fly fishing the Upper Nantahala River in North Carolina

 The river flows through the Nantahala National Forest, starting at Standing Indian Mountain.
 The upper part of the river is home to a number of creeks and streams that are part of the wild trout waters program and are managed by the Forest Service as such.

 Excellent trout fishing can be found in most parts of this river including the headwaters above Nantahala Lake, the Upper Nantahala below the confluence with Whiteoak Creek, and the Lower Nantahala down through the Nantahala Gorge.
 We’ll get into the details of that more below.

 Located in the western part of the state, the river is close to Franklin and Bryson City, offering easy access for locals and visitors alike.
 There are rainbows, browns, and brook trout that are wild throughout much of the river, as well as areas of the lower river where stocked fish also reside.
 There are plenty of campgrounds and natural preserves that this river passes through, as well.

 Fly fishing the Lower Nantahala River in North Carolina